Bherney/Statistical-Comparison-of-Forecasting-Models-for-Land-Surface-Temperature-LST/README.md

-# Statistical Comparison of Forecasting Models for Land Surface Temperature (LST)
+# Statistical Comparison of Forecasting Models for Land Surface Temperature (LST) in Nigeria

 The study assesses their predictive performance in forecasting **Land Surface Temperature (LST) across Nigerian states** using RMSE values.This repository contains data, scripts, and plots for the **statistical evaluation of three forecasting models**: